fastenhealth/policy/source/sections/23-datica_hipaa_business_associate_agreement.md

    1. Customer uses the Hosting Services to store or transmit any PHI as defined in 45 C.F.R. §160.103
    2. Customer has applied the required security configurations, as specified in Section 5.2 of this BAA to Customer's Applications.
 Customer acknowledges that this BAA does not apply to any other accounts it may have now or in the future.
 Unless otherwise expressly defined in this BAA, all capitalized terms in this BAA will have the meanings set forth in the PaaS Agreement or in HIPAA.
 2. Additional Meanings.
-   * "Business Associate" shall mean Provider, or Datica Health, Inc.
+   * "Business Associate" shall mean Provider, or Luma Health, Inc.
    * "HITECH ACT" shall mean the Health Information Technology for Economic and Clinical Health Act.
    * "Individual" shall have the same meaning as the term "individual" in 45 CFR § 160.103 and shall include a person who qualifies as a personal representative in accordance with 45 CFR § 164.502(g).
    * "Privacy Rule" shall mean the Standards for Privacy of Individually Identifiable Health Information at 45 CFR part 160 and part 164, subparts A and E.